shadowkiller33/flatness/README.md

 * `model`: the selected model
 * `dataset`: dataset name
 * `subsample_test_set`: size of test set to use to speed up eval.
 None means using all test set

+To set your own custom prompts, you can change it at promptset in main.py